1,000+ Opportunities

 HUD-VA Supportive Housing combining Housing Choice Vouchers with VA case management.
 Targets chronically homeless veterans with serious mental health or substance use conditions.

-Grants for Adaptive Sports Programs for Disabled Veterans and Disabled Members of the Armed Forces is sponsored by U.S. Department of Veterans Affairs (VA).
-This program provides grants to eligible organizations to plan, develop, manage, and implement programs that offer adaptive sports opportunities for disabled Veterans and disabled members of the Armed Forces.
+Grants for Adaptive Sports Programs for Disabled Veterans and Disabled Members of the Armed Forces (Equine Assisted Therapy) is sponsored by U.S. Department of Veterans Affairs (VA).
+This program provides grants to eligible adaptive sports entities to plan, develop, manage, and implement programs to provide adaptive sports activities for Veterans and members of the Armed Forces with disabilities, specifically targeting equine therapy for mental health issues.
+The primary goal is to ensure appropriate resources are provided to entities capable of meeting the needs of disabled Veterans and Armed Forces members.

 VA Grants for Adaptive Sports Programs for Disabled Veterans and Disabled Members of the Armed Forces is a grant from the Department of Veterans Affairs that funds organizations working to increase and expand sustainable adaptive sport activities for veterans and service members with disabilities.
 The program supports community-level physical activity programs, including those addressing mental health, as well as advanced Paralympic and adaptive sport programs at regional and national levels.
 Eligible applicants are non-federal government entities with significant experience managing large-scale adaptive sports programs for persons with disabilities.
 Recent federal obligations indicate approximately $16 million in annual funding.
 The VA also provides monthly assistance allowances to veterans with disabilities training in Paralympic sports.